nyson/makeobj/README.md

 Example `/[a-z]{2}_[A-Z]{2}/`

-Generates a string from a regular expression
+Generates a string from a regular expression.

 #### Type labels
 Syntax: `TypeLabel`